charansoma3001/ukras-genair-lab/README.md

 The 📖 link in the header opens the Guide (`/guide`), a MkDocs site with everything students need:

-- A walkthrough of Tasks 1-5.
+- A walkthrough of Tasks 1-5 -- self left sidebar of the Guide
 - An API reference listing the robot's capabilities, generated from the code so that it stays in sync.

 (You can rebuild it with `uv run mkdocs build`)